nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 various events, probability distributions of inter-packet delays, and the conditions under which it should be applied to circuits.

-This compact C structure representation is meant to function as a microlanguage, which is compiled down into a bitstring that can be tuned using various optimization methods (such as gradient descent, GAs, or GANs), either in bitstring form or C struct form.
-The event driven, self-contained nature of this framework is also meant to make simulation both expedient and rigorously reproducible.
+This compact C structure representation is designed to function as a microlanguage, which is compiled down into a bitstring that can be tuned using various optimization methods (such as gradient descent, GAs, or GANs), either in bitstring form or C struct form.
+The event driven, self-contained nature of this framework is also designed to make simulation both expedient and rigorously reproducible.

 The following sections cover the details of the engineering steps to write,